DanielBarie/ProxmoxSetup/README.md

 # tldr
+Started out on PVE7.
 Proxmox doesn't quite like the server's onboard graphics.
 X11 won't start and I get stuck on a text mode console with the Proxmox v7 installer.
 Had to install a basic Debian Bullseye ISO to get started.
 Proceeded along the lines of https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_11_Bullseye.
 Ran into several issues on the way.
+System has been upgraded to PVE8.
+Some hiccups along the way (fixes documented at relevant locations).

-# Issues that had to be fixed
+# First time setup (PVE7) issues that had to be fixed
 ## Networking
 - The Proxmox installer will overwrite the network configuration.
 - Console login, brought up network: